lorenzos/css3-github-material-buttons/README.md

 ## Buttons with icons ##

-A range of icons can be added (only for links and buttons) by adding a class of `icon` and any one of the provided icon classes.
+Icons can be added (only for links and buttons) by adding a class of `icon` and any one of the Google's [Material icons](https://design.google.com/icons/) names.

     <a href="#" class="button icon search">Search</a>